faroukchebaiki/farouk-chebaiki-portfolio/README.md

-## This is new Version of my portfolio Coming Soon ...!
+## This is new Version of my portfolio is Coming Soon ...!